zydezu/mpvconfig/README.md

 - Fix yt descriptions with % crashing modernX
 - Fix command message placement in modernX
 - Made description splitting consistant between online and local videos
+- Added the ability to toggle the persistent progress bar, with the `b` key, if `persistentprogresstoggle` is enabled

 ### 2024-02-24